River Dell High School: Curriculum

 River Dell High School offers students a wide variety of college preparation, honors, and Advanced Placement courses.
 River Dell offers a Junior MBA program in which students are eligible to earn a scholarship after taking five business-related courses and completing a project if they intend to major in business in college.

 River Dell requires every student to take three years of mathematics, two years of foreign language (French, Spanish, Italian, or Mandarin Chinese), four years of English, three years of science and three years of history.
-Concurrently, as requirement by the state of New Jersey, students must fulfill 5 credits in business, technology, and life skills related classes.
-The school offers 13 Advanced Placement courses, ranging from Chemistry, to Art Portfolio, a senior internship and mentor ship where students are allowed to get a hands on feel for various professions, and various Syracuse University Project Advance (SUPA) offering a student a chance to earn college credits.
+Concurrently, as required by the state of New Jersey, students must fulfill five credits in business, technology, and life-skills-related classes.
+The school offers 13 Advanced Placement courses, a senior internship and mentorship where students are allowed to get a hands-on feel for various professions, and various Syracuse University Project Advance (SUPA) offering a student a chance to earn college credits.

-River Dell is based on a day with six 56-minute periods on a four-day rotating bell schedule.
-Each student is given their own laptop to use for classwork both for school and home use.
-The school has a large number of electives and courses.